mailchimp/email-blueprints/README.md

 Responsive Templates & CSS Inlining
 -----------------------------------

 When inlining the CSS in the responsive templates, be sure **not** to include the styles within the media query; they should remain in the head element of the email.
-MailChimp inlines the CSS correctly, but many services may not.
+The MailChimp app and [external CSS inliner](http://beaker.mailchimp.com/inline-css) both inline the CSS correctly, but many services may not.

 ![Bitdeli](https://d2weczhvl823v0.cloudfront.net/mailchimp/Email-Blueprints/trend.png)